 This Sheet Pan Chicken and Asparagus recipe is great for meal prep.
-It’s Whole30 approved and is ready in less than 30 minutes!
+Itโs baked on one pan and is ready in less than 30 minutes!

 Ingredients and substitutions